-Every crypto tax tool we tried got our DeFi activity wrong — phantom gains on bridges, LP positions taxed as transfers, and no way to verify how a number was calculated.
-So we built ChainTax.
+Every crypto tax tool I tried got my DeFi activity wrong — phantom gains on bridges, LP positions taxed as transfers, and no way to verify how a number was calculated.
+So I built ChainTax.

 Wrong cost basis method